 Warning: The hike and kayak trip described in this section is very challenging.
 Anyone attempting to repeat this should be an experienced hiker especially in thick scrub and an experienced whitewater paddler unless under the guidance of a professional guide.
 In any case you should be fit and expect challenging conditions for at least a week.
 You should ensure that you have proper walking, paddling and camping gear, carry an emergency beacon and not walk or paddle alone.
 You should also carry a minimum of 8 days food.
 The conditions you experience are likely to be quite different and quite possibly much more challenging from those we encountered as described below.

 In 2013 I walked from the Murray Source to Bringenbrong Bridge generally following the river to complement my earlier paddling journeys down the river downstream of Bringenbrong Bridge near Corryong.
 That journey was conducted in three parts.
 The first was an arduous 8 day walk from the Source to Tom Groggin.
 A few months later I walked from Tom Groggin to Damms Bridge via the Harrington track and various fire trails.
 The remainder, Damms Bridge to Bringenbrong Bridge, was done by walking along the road.
 However, during these walks I was often a kilometre or more away from the river and missed seeing how its character changed along the way.
-These hikes are also described in detail in the NPA Bulletin, Vol. 50 No. 4, December 2013.
+These hikes are also described in detail in the NPA Bulletin, Vol. 50 No. 4, December 2013, pages 14-16.

 According to Murray-Darling Journeys, paddling journeys on the river upstream of Tom Groggin are very infrequent.
 The common theme of the few accounts available is that upon launching at The Poplars camping area, lilos or rafts often needed to be dragged through the cold, shallow water and over log jams down the river bordered by near impenetrable scrub for the first couple days.
 Downstream of Tom Groggin is the "Murray Gates" which includes a series of grade 3 and 4 rapids as the river passes between mountains that tower 800 m above water level.
 This section requires a high level of whitewater paddling skill to negotiate.
 Of all the accounts available of journeys between the Murray Source and Bringenbrong Bridge, details of some are sketchy and some did not hike closely along the river between the Source and points further downstream (either taking firetrails or going high onto the ridge away from the river for part of it as I did in 2013) thereby missing on seeing the changing nature of the river and some features such as waterfalls or beautiful river scenery.